BenjaminWolfe/qmk_firmware/keyboards/kyria/keymaps/corvus/README.md

 # Open Tasks and Ideas

-* Tinker with the keys mentioned in the last paragraph above.
+* Continue tinkering with the placement of shortcut keys.
-* Screenshot key, command-shift-4.
-* VS Code format key, option-shift-f.
 * Consider auto-shift; nothing wrong with using that _and_ the modifier key.
 * Consider using aliases for keys as outlined in the home row modifiers article.
   It certainly makes the code easier to read.
-* Command-shift-x for 1Password?
 * More intentional arrangement of RGB, media, and function keys.
 * Reduce file size to be able to use the leader key functionality.
 * Add emoji support, in some way?